Tek Eye Logo

 How to Create a Sitemap in ↓markdown↓ CMS

-The ↓markdown↓ Content Management System (CMS) comes with a HTML website index and XML site map generator.
+The ↓markdown↓ Content Management System (CMS) comes with an HTML website index and XML site map generator.
 Any pages added to a website built using markdown CMS are automatically seen in the full website index.
 This indexing includes functionality to generate the XML site map file (sitemap.xml).
+Note: The web server process must have write access to the website's document root directory to be able to create the XML site map file.

 Terminology

-Although site map is two words it is common to see it written without the space, i.e. sitemap because of the name of the data file, sitemap.xml.
-This XML site map file is used by web search providers, e.g. Google, Bing/Yahoo, DuckDuckGo.
+Although site map is two words it is common to see it written without the space, i.e., sitemap because of the name of the data file, sitemap.xml.
+This XML site map file is used by web search providers, e.g., Google, Bing/Yahoo, and DuckDuckGo.
 They recommend you create a sitemap.xml file so that the structure of a website is correctly understood.
 This improves the site's listing in search results.
-In other words making a site map data file is good for Search Engine Optimisation (SEO).
+In other words, making a site map data file is good for Search Engine Optimisation (SEO).

 The default web page for a web address is called an index page.
 This is different from a full website index, which is used to display the full contents of a website, sometimes as an A to Z index listing.
 Entering a web address, e.g. example.com will cause the web server to look for an index.html file, this is an index page.
 But a full HTML website index would display all the contents available from example.com.